 - Microchips don’t deter pet theft because they’re not visible.

-- Some studies indicate that there may be a slight increase in cancer risk at the injection site.
+- The findings of some studies indicate that there may be a slight increase in cancer risk at the injection site (though the problem is rare and the evidence linking microchips with cancer is weak).

 - Microchips can migrate after implantation, causing health problems (this is relatively rare with modern microchips).